Albert Campion: Names

 The name 'Campion' may have its origin in the Old French word for 'champion'.
 Another source says the name was suggested by Allingham's husband, Philip Youngman Carter, and may allude to the Jesuit martyr St. Edmund Campion.
-Carter and St. Edmund Campion were both graduates of Christ's Hospital school.
+Carter and St. Edmund Campion were both former pupils of Christ's Hospital school.
 Campion's fictional college, St. Ignatius, supports the Edmund Campion connection, since St. Ignatius of Loyola was the founder of the Jesuits.
 There are also occasional references in the books to the field-flower campion (e.g., Look to the Lady ch.
 21), evoking the similar relationship between the fictional hero the Scarlet Pimpernel and the pimpernel flower.

 'Albert Campion' is revealed early on to be a pseudonym.
 In Mystery Mile and Police at the Funeral, his true first name is said to be Rudolph, while his surname begins with a K. In The Fashion in Shrouds he also mentions his first name being Rudolph but confides he changed it, asking people to call him Albert as he did not like the name Rudolph.
 In Look to the Lady the butler reveals to Lugg that he has deduced who Campion is by a particular feature of his pyjamas which he has also seen on Campion's elder brother's pyjamas.

 Campion has used many other names in the course of his career.
 'Mornington Dodd' and 'the Honourable Tootles Ash' are mentioned in The Crime at Black Dudley; 'Christopher Twelvetrees' and 'Orlando' are mentioned in Look to the Lady.